 A: Good question!
 This depends on the number of KPIs necessary.
 If you only have to measure a few of them than gauge chart is the best.
 If there are more of them we recommend the bullet chart.

-Q: I am not a dashboard developer, but would like to create splendid presentations.
+Q: I am not a dashboard designer, but would like to create splendid presentations.
 What should I do?

 A: Read on!
 More of our free tools support beginner users also.